This review was written by real Tonal customer Forest Bronzan, the founder and CEO of Email Amplitude (acquired).

 Now if you’re a professional bodybuilder, Tonal probably isn’t for you (though you’ll likely be impressed by the tech).
 But for everyone else, regardless of your health goals or profession, I’d check out a Tonal showroom to experience it first-hand.
 It could be a life-changer for you!

 Disclosures: I have no financial interest in Tonal and was not offered any compensation or perks for this post.
 I paid full price for Tonal and am just a big fan.
-I’m also not a fitness or health expert, merely a novice that sees value in Tonal.
+I’m also not a fitness or health expert, merely a novice who sees value in Tonal.